 The earlier in the writing process you see a tutor, the better.
 Consider seeing a tutor as soon as you get an assignment.
 At the least, aim to see a tutor a day or two before an assignment is due.
 That way, you'll have time to absorb and apply what you learned in the tutoring session.
 Meeting with a tutor on the same day that something is due is not advised.

 Any of the tutors can help you with most writing issues.
-Students who would like more intensive language support may schedule a session with Lizzie Krontiris, our faculty tutor for multilingual/ELL students, or one of our specially-trained peer tutors who focus on working with multilingual students.
+Students who would like more intensive language support may schedule a session with Nancy Decker, our professional tutor for multilingual/ELL students, or one of our specially-trained peer tutors who focus on working with multilingual students.
 You can schedule appointments with them using the appointment scheduler.
 Visit the Resources for Multilingual Students webpage for more information.

 Any of the tutors can help you with lab reports, research findings, or any other assignment you receive for your science classes.
 However, if you would like to see someone who specializes in science writing, such a tutor is available a few hours per week through our online scheduler.